 Awards and recognition

-Our dedication to breaking down the barriers to learning and widening participation has been nationally recognised and our initiatives have won a number of awards.
+Our dedication to breaking down barriers to learning and widening participation are nationally recognised.

-The University's Diversity Champions Project and its work have been recognised at a number of local and national awards, including:
+The project and its work are recognised at a number of local and national awards, including:

 Outstanding Social Behaviour Awards 2020